NOAA’s GOES-T Completes Critical Testing in Preparation for December 2021 Launch

 GOES-T is on track for a December 2021 launch from Cape Canaveral Air Force Station in Florida.
 The satellite will be renamed GOES-18 once it reaches geostationary orbit.
 Once GOES-18 completes on-orbit checkout of its instruments and systems, NOAA will consider the health and reliability of the overall GOES observing system before deciding whether GOES-18 will reside in on-orbit storage or go immediately into operational service.

 The GOES-R Series satellites are planned for operation into the 2030s.
-Meanwhile, NOAA is beginning work on the next-generation geostationary mission called Geostationary and Extended Orbits (GEO-XO).
-GEO-XO will continue the observations provided by GOES-R and also bring new capabilities to address major environmental challenges of the future in support of U.S. weather, ocean and climate operations.
+Meanwhile, NOAA is beginning work on the next-generation geostationary mission called Geostationary Extended Observations (GeoXO).
+GeoXO will continue the observations provided by GOES-R and also bring new capabilities to address major environmental challenges of the future in support of U.S. weather, ocean and climate operations.